-This course is for students doing research for the Natural Science Undergraduate Research Sequence.
-After completing SCI 390 Research Design, students are ready to begin their independent research projects, working directly with a faculty research mentor.
+These courses are for students doing research for the Natural Science Undergraduate Research Sequence.
+After completing SCI 3900 Research Design, students are ready to begin their independent research projects, working directly with a faculty research mentor.
 It is expected that students invest 40 hours of effort per credit hour.
-A minimum of 2 credit hours are required. Δ WAC 3: Writing and Research for the Major Prerequisite: SCI 3900 Research Design.
+A minimum of 2 credit hours are required. Δ WAC 3: Writing and Research for the Major

+Prerequisite: SCI 3900 Research Design.